simov/markdown-viewer/README.md

 - **mermaid.md** - different types of Mermaid diagrams
 - **mathjax.md** - MathJax examples and support documentation

-Allow the appropriate remote origin or pull any of those repositories and access them on the `file:///` origin locally.
+Allow the appropriate remote origin or pull any of the above repositories and access it on the `file:///` origin locally.

 ---